Convert cooling load units kW/ton, COP and EER

 - EER = COP x 3.412

-If a chillers efficiency is rated at 1 KW/ton,
+If the efficiency of a chiller is rated to 1 KW/ton, then

 - COP = 3.5